krmdel/120_days_of_CUDA_challenge/daily_projects/day_25/README.md

     Returns:
     y_pred: Output predictions

-    CUDA kernel (linear_forward): Each thread computes one prediction: y = Xw + b for a sample (idx to identify which sample each thread is processing).
+    CUDA kernel (linear_forward): Each thread computes one prediction: y = Xw + b for a sample (idx to identify which sample each thread is processing), however, there is no ground truth label.

 Note that CPU is faster than GPU for sample size 1000 and feature size 10.
 However, GPU is significantly faster than CPU for sample size 10000 and feature size 1000.
 No further optimization such as shared memory access etc. in CUDA is implemented yet.